Thurgo/100-days-of-code/log.md

 **Today's Progress**: Started the todoList project on the udemy course.
 While going through I'm trying to do what he says hes going to do, before he does it.
 I am also trying to refactor my code to get it to be the most readable it can.
 I am also commenting every line so I can fully understand what I'm doing and not just copying what he is doing without thinking.

 **Thoughts-** I really enjoy javascript, typing it is fun, and I really understand what I'm doing enough to the point where I know exactly what to google to solve my issues and implement them.
 While I really enjoy javascript I do not like HTML and CSS.
 I am at an intermediate level in them but still have problems sometimes aligning things and its just frustrating because the problems cannot be solved by googling most of the time.
 I enjoyed backend while I was doing it and currently cannot wait to get back to it.
 I want to learn Node, then React.
 After this I plan to learn PHP.

+### Day 13: March 6, 2018
+**Time Spent: 4 hours**

+**Today's Progress**: Finished the ToDo project, overall it was really easy and I'm sure I couldve done it myself without help.
+It did teach me the .append method so that was nice.
+My app wouldnt LOOK as nice because im bad at css.
+I also did the next section backend basics where I got a recap on what I already knew, but I took notes.

+### Day 14: March 7, 2018
+**Time Spent: 2 hours**

+**Today's Progress**: I reviewed the command line, didn't learn anything new but got more comfortable.
+After this I finished the nodeJS intro.
+Learned how to execute apps, learned how to import a library and go through the documentation to learn how to do things with it.
+Overall I got a lot done for the two hours spent.